...

 1. Electronic Communication:

 • Emails: Save and print emails containing harassing messages, threats, or unwelcome demands.
-Include complete headers and timestamps for authenticity.
+For authenticity, include complete headers and timestamps.

 • Text Messages: Screenshot text messages, noting timestamps and sender information.
 Download and save the complete message history.